Lost-Outpost/sovngarde/GAMEPLAY.md

 - [King of Worms | Queen of Dawn](https://www.nexusmods.com/skyrimspecialedition/mods/35779) - Restore one of the lost beacons of Meridia and earn custodianship of the Chantry of the Dawn... or...
 Corrupt the beacon, granting access to the lair of a long dead Sload necromancer.
 - [More Player Home Options](https://www.nexusmods.com/skyrimspecialedition/mods/36714) - Adds the option for the player to acquire certain vanilla NPC homes that become vacant after quests.
 - [Providence and Pestilence](https://www.nexusmods.com/skyrimspecialedition/mods/35237) - Journey into Peryite's Pits and earn the Taskmaster's blessing - as well as an otherworldly lair to call your home...
+- [A Proper Thane for Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/40290) - Sad there is no player house or housecarl for Winterhold?
+Cheer up and install this mod!

 ### Homes from Quests and Companions